-Commercial-As for commercial solar generation the cost of acquiring land and installing wind turbines is likely to significantly exceed the costs of the preferred network solution and means this form of generation is unlikely to windfarms be viable.
-Large scale are delivering capacity at \$2.25 million per MW (https://reneweconomy.com.au/agls-new-200mw-silverton-wind-farm-to-cost-just-65mwh-94146/) and this small scale installation is likely to be more expensive in an urban environment (not met).
+Commercial - As for commercial solar generation, the cost of acquiring land and installing wind turbines is likely to significantly exceed the costs of the preferred network solution and means this form of generation is unlikely to be viable.
+Large scale windfarms are delivering capacity at \$2.5M per MW (https://reneweconomy.com.au/agls-new-200mw-silverton-wind-farm-to-cost-just-65mwh-94146/) and this small scale installation is likely to be more expensive in an urban environment (Not met).

-Timing-The requirement to coordinate the installation of generation across a relatively large number of industrial power consumers together with likely planning requirements mean this in unlikely to be completed in the timeframe required (not met).
+Timing - The requirement to coordinate the installation of generation across a relatively large number of industrial power consumers together with likely planning requirements mean this is unlikely to be completed in the timeframe required (Not met).